pinskylab/project_velocity/README.md

 Contains Rdata files used in the R-scripts.
-The raw temperature projection data in the sub-directory ‘Temp proj files’ and the formatted temperature projection files in the subdirectory ‘prediction\_files\_Nov2017’ are too large to store on GitHub, however.
+The raw temperature projection data in the sub-directory ‘Temp proj files’ and the formatted temperature projection files in the subdirectory ‘prediction\_files\_Nov2017’ are too large to store on GitHub, however, and are stored on the lab server in the shared pinsky_lab folder in a directory called projections_PlosOne2018.

 ## figures: